st-js/st-js.github.io/User_guide/2_Writing_JavaScript/2_Handling_the_function_type.md

 ---
 layout: userguide
-title: User Guide
+title: Handling the JavaScript Function type
 ---
-## Handling the JavaScript Function type

-### Using the Callback and Function interfaces
+## Using the Callback and Function interfaces

 JavaScript is a language that treats functions as first class objects.
 In JavaScript, you can easily manipulate references to function instances, assign them to variables, invoke the functions directly from those variables,